What you need to know before hiring your first employee

 9. Outsource payroll processing

 Hiring your first employee means you need to pay them a salary.
-All payments to an employee needs to be reported to Revenue on or before the employee is paid.
+All payments to an employee needs to be reported to Revenue on or before the employee is paid (check out our post on PAYE modernisation in Ireland).
 You need certain employee personal information, complete records of working hours and ensure the correct taxes are paid to Revenue.
 If you’re unsure about payroll processing, you can outsource this task to a professional.

 Our Client Services Team are happy to discuss your tax registration and payroll requirements so you know how to start hiring employee.
 Talk to us today about how we can help.